 Ever since I was a little girl, I dreamed about going to Paris.
 I studied French for seven years and my mom always talked about how it was her dream too.
 Coming from a family with little to no means to travel abroad, I never thought it would become a reality.
 If you’ve been following the blog, you’ve obviously figured out that I have traveled extensively since becoming an adult!
 Paris included!
 It was honestly a dream come true to visit the City of Lights, and it went by way too quickly.
 Throughout our ten days in Europe, I learned so much about the people, the culture, the lifestyle.
 So now I’m here to share with you my Europe travel advice.
 Let me know if you agree or have others I didn’t think of!

 * Please keep in mind as you read that these were my personal thoughts and experiences from traveling around a very small piece of Europe.
 Your impressions and experiences may have been or will be different.
 My husband and I spent ten days between Paris, Munich, and Prague.
 We loved every minute of it and now I want to share our thoughts with you.
+I’ve since visited England and Iceland, and still stand by my thoughts.

 English is (usually) enough!